andrewhao/beautiful-systems-with-phoenix-contexts-talk/slides.md

 ---

+class: background-image-contain

+background-image: url(/images/context-map-2.png)

+---

 #### Context Mapping

 ## Take a step back.

-PNG grouped stickies screenshot

----

-#### Context Mapping

-## Let the business lead

-Listen to the words and terms they use

-People should be talking
+Natural clusters and groupings should be emerging

 ---